ConductionNL/conduction-components/README.md

 - **Version 2.2 (breaking changes from 2.1.x)**

   - 2.2.42:
-    - Updated PrimaryTopnav to have seperate dropdown tokens.
+    - Updated PrimaryTopNav to have seperate dropdown tokens.
     - Updated Pagination to include border-bottom.
     - Updated Downloadcard to include icon color.
     - Updated CardWrapper to include hover color.